Serious Adverse Effects

 * The number of in-person attendees will be limited so as not to exceed 25% of venue occupancy (including cast, crew, and staff).
 Audience members will be physically distanced in the theater.

 * Temperature checks will be conducted, and audience members’ information logged for contact tracing purposes.

 For the safety of our workers, additional measures have been taken: All participants are required to produce recent negative COVID test results prior to any in-person rehearsal, where temperatures will be taken and masks worn at all times.

 One of the forebears of the Harlem Renaissance, Angelina Weld Grimké wrote “Rachel” in 1916 as a defiant reply to the recent release of DW Griffith’s film “Birth of a Nation”.
 Originally titled “Blessed are the Barren”, the play centers on a Black woman who rejects marriage and motherhood after learning a horrible family secret.
 It was first produced in Washington, DC by the NAACP, and published in 1920.

 Baltimore playwright Aladrian C. Wetzel’s new adaptation is her second commissioned play for Rapid Lemon Productions, after 2019’s acclaimed “Thank You, Dad”.

 “Rachel” is a scalding view of racism, personal loss, and the high price of truth.

 For its 17th annual production, the region’s original ten-minute play festival has chosen the winter holidays as its theme!
 Audiences will see a select group of world premiere short plays by local authors, and vote to pick the theme for Variations 2022.

-Plays will be developed following the annual Variations Party, tentatively planned for May 15.
+Plays will be developed following the annual Variations Party, planned for May 15.
 Prior experience is not required to participate, and like all of the company’s artists, playwrights whose works are chosen for production will receive a small stipend.
 More information is available here.